ankitkatiyar91/metadata/README.md

 ### features:

-As of now it generates finds out *NA* counts, blanks, unique for all the columns and for numeric columns it also gives *min, max, range, median,mean, mode*
+it find out *NA counts, blanks, unique* for all the columns and for numeric columns it also gives *min, max, range, median,mean, mode*

-*generateMeta* function returns a dataframe so you can also store it and use it.
+*generateMeta* function returns a dataframe that makes it easy to work with large dataframes. you can also store it and perform several operations like *looking at columns which have NA values*.
 Below peace also gives the same output.

 ### usage:
 ```r